-Music Biz collects and commissions research for members, the media and the industry at-large.
-Research services also include a daily feed that compiles and forwards reports, studies and analyses of business and consumer trends and behaviors to members via email.
-Sign up for these emails by clicking here.
+Music Biz collects and commissions in-depth research reports from our members, the media and the industry at large.
+Our research services also include a daily email feed that compiles industry-wide studies, consumer behavior analysis, and trend analysis — click here to sign up for our Daily Email Feed.

 September 14, 2018 – Music Consumption: The Overall Landscape 2018

 Now in its third year, “Music Consumption: The Overall Landscape” provides a democratic measure of all audio consumption in the United States in a report prepared by Music Biz research partner AudienceNet.
 The report investigates audiences and tracks their behaviors across a range of topics, including music discovery and spending, paid uptake, usage and perceptions of music streaming services and the role of playlisting in music discovery.
 It is, therefore, an invaluable tool for any company or person operating within music, and the creative industries at large.
 This year’s report also features a brand-new investigation of smart speakers, measuring their adoption rates, use and overall impact on music consumption.

 November 16, 2017 – Live Music Consumers: Who Are They?